 Harold S. Stephen, Mississauga, Ontario

-During the last five years, Mr. Stephen has been the Chair and Chief Executive Officer of Stephen Capital Inc. a financial advisory firm and Chairman and Chief Executive Officer, Stonecrest Capital Inc. He has served
+During the last five years, Mr. Stephen has been the Chair and Chief Executive Officer of Stephen Capital Inc. a financial advisory firm.
+He has served as a director of the Company since 2002.

 Eric Stevenson, Toronto, Ontario